cguerreroTT/tt-example-apps/rag_apps/pdf_rag/README.md

 ## How it works

-- PDF file contents are loaded using **PyPDF2** and split into chunks.
+- PDF file contents are loaded using **PyPDF** and split into chunks.
 - Embeddings are created and stored using **Chroma**.
 - Relevant context is retrieved based on the user's query, then added to the LLM input message.
 - A request containing the input message and context is sent to the Tenstorrent instance, which runs the LLM inference.